Building futures we cannot yet imagine

 Despite widespread availability of digital tools and innovative technologies, education often employs these resources primarily to replicate traditional methods.
 Interactive platforms and virtual reality frequently re-enact historical events or familiar literary narratives, overlooking opportunities to pioneer new forms of storytelling and original content creation.
 Similarly, computational modeling and AI are frequently used only to reinforce existing mathematical concepts, rather than enabling students to discover new insights or tackle unsolved challenges.
 As a result, these technological advancements often fail to produce transformative learning experiences, leaving untapped students’ potential for innovation.

-To meaningfully reshape education, schools and policymakers should actively identify, evaluate, and scale these innovative methods.
+To meaningfully reshape education, schools and policymakers should actively identify, evaluate, and scale these innovations.
 Teachers need structured opportunities to collaborate and share insights from their experimental efforts.
 Creating environments that encourage educators to take risks, experiment with new methods, and openly exchange ideas will be crucial.
 Professional development and school cultures must explicitly value innovation and forward-thinking.
-Educational policy must explicitly support this environment by allocating resources toward experimentation and recognize innovation as central to teacher and school evaluations.
+Educational policy must support this environment explicitly by allocating resources toward experimentation and recognize innovation as central to teacher and school evaluations.

 A future-oriented curriculum would intentionally align knowledge and skills to meet both anticipated and unforeseen societal and technological shifts.
 Instead of focusing solely on traditional subjects, students would be encouraged to master digital literacy, interactive media platforms, emerging scientific disciplines like biotechnology and digital citizenship, and applied mathematics designed to address real-world challenges.
 Practical experiences, interdisciplinary projects, and continuous exposure to emerging technologies would become central, preparing students to navigate a changing world and proactively contribute to its development.